nvsecurity/broken-flask/README.md

 ## I'm skeptical.
 Is this a niche case?

-No. These are standard vulnerability classes that are exploited in the wild - SQL Injection, Server Side Request Forgery, and Remote Code Execution.
+**Vulnerability type**: In terms of the vulnerability class - No, it's commmon.
+SQL Injection is a standard vulnerability class that is exploited in the wild.
+[Injection attacks are #3 on the OWASP Top 10](https://owasp.org/Top10/A03_2021-Injection/), inclusive of SQL Injection.

+**Vulnerability scanning**: In terms of the technique used to discover the vulnerability - Vulnerability Scanning (MITRE attack # [T1595.002](https://attack.mitre.org/techniques/T1595/002/)) is one of the top ways that hackers can get a foothold within your organization.
+The other top ways are social engineering, phishing, and credential compromise.

-This is an insanely simple application.
+**Application complexity**: This is an insanely simple application.
 Just take a look at [src/app.py](flask_app/app.py) - it's 50 lines of application code, plus infrastructure code in the [terraform](terraform) directory.

+## How often do API attacks really happen in the wild?

+According to [TechTarget's Enterprise Strategy Group](https://www.datocms-assets.com/106067/1697829872-esg-ebook-data-theorem-api-security-ebook-april-2023.pdf), 92% of organizations have experienced an API-related security incident in the last year.

+In the TechTarget ESG study, they discovered that "more than three-quarters (76%) of organizations report that they have an average of 26 APIs per application deployed."

 ## How do I install these tools?